Google, Microsoft’s Indian-American CEOs pledge support in India’s fight against COVID-19 | Health

 “Just as India sent assistance to the United States as our hospitals were strained early in the pandemic, we are determined to help India in its time of need,” Biden said in a tweet.

-"The US is working closely with the Indian government to rapidly deploy additional support and supplies during an alarming COVID-19 outbreak.
-As we assist, we pray for the people of India —including its courageous healthcare workers," Harris tweeted.
+“The US is working closely with the Indian government to rapidly deploy additional support and supplies during an alarming COVID-19 outbreak.
+As we provide assistance, we pray for the people of India —including its courageous healthcare workers,” Harris tweeted.

 At the JFK Airport in New York, 318 Philips Oxygen Concentrators were loaded at the Air Indian plane headed to New Delhi.